 Mr Stevense (SRB) considered the financial calendar published on the ING website to be too short, currently running only to the start of November 2016.
-He asked if the published financial calendar could be over a longer period and at least from the Annual General Meeting up to the next Annual General Meeting, attended by the depositary receipt holders and shareholders, and covering all dates on which the financial results would be published.
+He asked for a longer financial calendar to be published, at least up to the General Meeting following the General Meeting attended by the depositary receipt holders and shareholders.
+It concerned all dates on which the financial results would be published.